Josef Anton Gegenbauer

-Josef Anton von Gegenbaur (6 March 1800, in Wangen, Württemberg – 31 January 1876, in Rome) was an accomplished German historical and portrait painter.
+Josef Anton von Gegenbaur (6 March 1800, in Wangen, Württemberg – 31 January 1876, in Rome) was a German historical and portrait painter.

 Biography

 He studied first at the Royal Academy in Munich under Robert von Langer, remaining in that city from 1815 to 1823.
 Among his productions there were two idyllic works, a "Saint Sebastian" and a "Madonna and Child", altar-piece for his native town.
 In 1823 the painter went to Rome, where he remained until 1826, studying especially the works of Raphael.
 He became successful as a fresco painter, and, on his return to Württemberg, the king made him court painter and commissioned him to decorate the Royal Villa of Schloss Rosenstein.
-In 1829 Gegenbaur went again to Rome and worked on frescoes.
+There Gegenbauer painted a number of frescoes: